TheOneDoc/Chimera-Linux-libvirt-QEMU-KVM/index.md

 with support for [QEMU](https://en.wikipedia.org/wiki/QEMU)/[KVM](https://en.wikipedia.org/wiki/Kernel-based_Virtual_Machine) and the configuration of a [Network Bridge](https://en.wikipedia.org/wiki/Network_bridge) to connect the [Virtual Machines](https://en.wikipedia.org/wiki/Virtual_machine) to the [LAN](https://en.wikipedia.org/wiki/Local_area_network) through [NetworkManager](https://en.wikipedia.org/wiki/NetworkManager) and [virsh(1)](https://manpages.org/virsh/1)

-Note: The configuration and usage of Storage Subsystems as well as more advanced Networking setups is out of scope for this guide.
+Note: The configuration and usage of [Virtual Machines](https://en.wikipedia.org/wiki/Virtual_machine) as well as [Storage Management](https://libvirt.org/storage.html) and more advanced (Virtual) Networking setups is out of scope for this guide.

 ## Target System